 We are exposed to market risk related changes in interest rates.
-As of December 31, 2018, our cash equivalents consisted of money market accounts and investments in corporate notes and commercial paper that have contractual maturities of less than 90 days.
-As of December 31, 2018, our investments consisted of investments in corporate notes and commercial paper that have contractual maturities of less than one year.
+As of June 30, 2019, our cash equivalents consisted of bank deposits and money market accounts.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
-However, because of the short-term nature of the investments in our portfolio, an immediate 10% change in market interest rates would not have a material impact on the fair market value of our investment portfolio or on our financial position or results of operations.
+However, historical fluctuations in interest income have not been significant for us.